OldNESJunkie/uVNCRemoteControl/README.md

 no way affiliated with PureBasic or Fantaisie Software, nor do we claim any rights to their products.
 (You should try PureBasic though, it's a great language!)

-If uVNCRemoteControl or PureBasic uses any other licensed components, you should abide those licenses as well.
+If uVNC Remote Control or PureBasic uses any other licensed components, you should abide those licenses as well.